About Us

 To date, living wage employers have given raises to more than 1,700 employees in Orange County in order to qualify for certification.

 Read more about how we got started.
-OCLW certified our first employer in July of 2015, and seven years later, we’re proud to have certified more than 300 living wage employers, who collectively have raised wages by more than $2.9 million for workers.
+OCLW certified our first employer in July of 2015, and eight years later, we’re proud to have certified more than 300 living wage employers, who collectively have raised wages by more than $3 million for workers.
 We have re-certified 80% of our employers once their initial two-year certification expires.
 Our current certified employer directory includes restaurants, hair salons, automotive shops, breweries, nonprofits, local governments, churches, plumbers, and more.

-The 270+ employers on OCLW’s current roster employ more than 8,902 employees in Orange County.
+The 260+ employers on OCLW’s current roster employ more than 8,500 employees in Orange County.

 Our goals are to: